KissKissBankBank/ruby-style-guide/README.md

   ```

 * <a name="trailing-params-comma"></a>
-  Add a comma after the last parameter in a method call or array,
+  Add a comma after the last parameter in a method call, but only
-  but only when the parameters are on separate lines.
+  when the parameters are on separate lines.
 <sup>[[link](#trailing-params-comma)]</sup>

   ```Ruby